Atlanta Writing Schools

 Bachelor of Arts in Playwriting

-This degree program is offered in partnership with the Creative Writing Program and the Theater Studies Department.
+This degree program is offered in partnership with the Creative Writing Program and the Theater and Dance Department.
 It's designed to teach students about storytelling, literature and theater and prepare them to become playwrights.
 Courses may cover playwriting, dramatic literature and drama.
 Students also complete a workshop in 1 writing genre, such as screenwriting, fiction or poetry.

 Bachelor of Arts in English and Creative Writing